Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test uses X-rays to provide images of the entire colon and rectum.
 The day before this test, you will need to do a bowel prep to clean out the colon and rectum.
 A bowel prep is a liquid diet plus strong laxatives or enemas.
-You will be awake for the test, but you may be given medication to help you relax.
-At the start of the test, a radiologist (a doctor who specializes in imaging tests) places a soft tube into the rectum.
+You will be awake for the test, but you may be given medicine to help you relax.
+At the start of the test, a radiologist (a healthcare provider who specializes in imaging tests) places a soft tube into the rectum.
 The tube is used to fill the colon with a contrast liquid (barium) and air.
 This can be uncomfortable for some people.
 The liquid helps the colon show up clearly on the X-rays.
 Because the test uses X-rays, it exposes you to a small amount of radiation.